sefield/high-rising-city-artifact/README.md

 * [MarioLike game](https://github.com/aidiary/javagame)
 (Not in the paper) The tool was able to detect a freezing bug.
 This bug is intermittent and not easily detectable.
 [![](http://img.youtube.com/vi/_2GOglYqN8g/0.jpg)](https://www.youtube.com/watch?v=_2GOglYqN8g)

 ## Extras (Optional)

-To profile your own java program, you can execute the command below (i.e., replacing the Tetris.jar with your own program):
+To profile your own java program, you can execute the command below (i.e., replacing the Tetris.jar with your own program at `Run/win/Tetris.bat` or `Run/linux_mac/Tetris.sh`):

 `java -javaagent:"../HighRisingCityAgent/HighRisingCityAgent.jar" -jar Tetris.jar`